 I’ve wanted to be a published author FOREVER.
-(This is something that recently came true, which you can read here!).
+And this is something that recently came true, which you can read about here!
 It was something that like a lot of others, I was told I was good at growing up.

-The imagined lifestyle of being a writer appealed to me.
+I would write essays for students and began imagining the lifestyle of being a writer would appeal to me.
 I don’t know what you thought of as you daydreamed about the perfect writing day, but here is mine:

 In reality, here’s what a freelance writer’s day really looks like: